matwilso/boxLCD/README.md

 But in the future, we plan to expand this scope and design tasks that leverage our learned models.

 ### Future Features
-- goal-based tasks that leverage our models
+- goal-based envs that leverage our models
-  - maybe something like [block dude](https://www.calculatorti.com/ti-games/ti-83-plus-ti-84-plus/mirageos/block-dude/) but full physics based
+  - maybe something like [block dude](https://www.calculatorti.com/ti-games/ti-83-plus-ti-84-plus/mirageos/block-dude/) but fully physics based
 - more robots and varied objects
 - support for scrolling (environments which do not fit on the screen all at once)
 - static environment features like ramps and walls
 - maybe multiple image channels to represent these different layers
-- ways to plug in information, like descriptions of objects that get read in and used to improve model accuracy.
+- envs that challenge the ability to interface with information about a scene, like descriptions of properties of multiple objects and inferring which properties describe which object
 - more formal benchmarks and bits/dim baselines

 ![](./assets/roadmap_pic.png)